rust-lang/cc-rs/CONTRIBUTING.md

 Other Conventional Commits types (`docs:`, `test:`, `perf:`, `build:`, …) are fine; they land under **Other** unless they match a row above.

-## License

-This project is dual-licensed Apache-2.0 OR MIT.
-Unless you state otherwise, contributions are dual-licensed the same way, without additional terms — see the Contribution section in [README.md](README.md).
-There is no separate DCO sign-off.